 Aahung’s Sexual and Reproductive Health Management (SRHM) Program prioritizes improving the quality of sexual and reproductive health services available to individuals, including young people, across Pakistan.

 Aahung focuses on providing capacity building to health care providers on critical areas of reproductive health such as client-centered care, tackling sexual history, reproductive tract infections, sexual dysfunction, family planning and post-abortion care.
 Healthcare providers are trained on overcoming prejudices and misconceptions, particularly towards stigmatized issues such as HIV/AIDS, abortion and family planning, enabling them to tackle reproductive health issues in a safe and effective manner.

 We work extensively with pre-service health care providers by working closely with the administration of medical teaching institutions to evaluate gaps in the teaching curriculum.
-Alongside identifying needs, Aahung also develops the capacity of teaching faculty at the institutes to integrate SRHR content in their courses and provides innovative tools and modules for use with students.
+Alongside identifying needs, we also develop the capacity of teaching faculty at the institutes to integrate SRHR content in their courses and provides innovative tools and modules for use with students.
 The goal is to have students gain knowledge and essential skills in reproductive health before they enter their practice.
 Moreover, students are also exposed to the ways in which SRHR content is interlinked between different disciplines, such as gynecology and obstetrics, psychiatry, dermatology and pediatrics to name a few, which allows them to develop a more holistic understanding of SRH well being.
 Through this, students learn to recognize client rights and become more aware of the underlying components of quality of care, which can be applied to all areas of medical practice.